vyo/jax-bizdevops/static/07-good-bad-ugly.md

 NOTES
 **Henning**
+- wichtig für contin. release

-Includes static Docker image container
+- Includes static Docker image container

-but based on a 3rd party Docker image and currently broken in AutoDevOps (our version, current version should be fixed)
+- but based on a 3rd party Docker image and currently broken in AutoDevOps (our version, current version should be fixed)
+- 10.7 (sonntag) dropped nodejs
+- 10.6.4 ging

 vvv